Alsouidan/Data-Engineering-Project/README.md

 ###### We also engineer a feature representing the total percentage of immunized diseases in a country.
 We do this by adding the percentages of all the immunized diseases,i.e Hepatitis B, Diptheria, and Polio and dividing their sum by the total number of diseases immunized recorded.
 # Milestone 2B
 ## Description of the pipeline
+There are 8 tasks in the pipeline, one task for extraction and one task for data cleaning, tidying and transformation per dataset.
+In the dag file we grouped the data cleaning, tidying and transformation tasks into a group dependency then it precceeds the merging task.
+After the merging task we have the feature engineering task then the storing as csv task.
+So the pipeline is as follows.
+T1 is Extraction of first dataset
+T2 is Cleaning and tidying and transformation of this dataset T3 is Extraction of first dataset
+T4 is Cleaning and tidying and transformation of this dataset T5 is Extraction of first dataset
+T6 is Cleaning and tidying and transformation of this dataset T7 is the merging task
+T8 is the feature enigneering task
+T9 is the storing as csv task
+T1 >> T2
+T3 >> T4
+T5 >> T6
+[T2,T4,T6] >> T7>> T8 >> T9